batswen/6502.py/README.md

 ## labels
 Case sensitive

-Must start with a letter or underscore or dot (a-z_.)
+Must start with a letter or underscore or dot (a-z_.), then (a-z0-9_.)

 ## numbers
 Numbers must be in range 0..65535 or 0..255 depending on the command.
 Hex numbers must start with $, binary numbers with a %.

-+,-,*,/ for addition, subtraction, multiplication and division
+Use +,-,*,/ for addition, subtraction, multiplication and division